shankeerthan-kasilingam/docker-apim/README.md

 * Self signed certifcates are used for all nodes.
 After configuring current setup successfully, you may change the certificates and keys.
 * The both Gateways are configured to deploy all the API artificats.
 This can be changed.
 The endpoints https://{your-ip}:8283 and https://{your-ip}:8280 are load balanced.
 So Nginx will distribute the requests.
 * For the Portals (Publisher portal, Admin Portal, Developer portal, and Management console), loadbalancing is configured based on IP_HASH of Nginx.
 * For Gatways, and throttling the information has to be published to both Traffic managers.
-So Active-Passive or Failover TCP loadbalancing might not work.
+So Active-Passive or Failover TCP/SSL loadbalancing might not work.
 * Only HTTP/S endpoints are configured for loadbalacing.